bkirwi/coast/README.md

 - A small, in-memory backend of `coast`'s streaming model.
 This captures the nondeterminism that would be present in a distributed system, so testing with this helps you understand how your streaming job will behave on a real cluster.
 - A pretty-printer that exports the DAG of your stream processing job to GraphViz format.

 A backend that compiles the DAG into a set of Samza jobs is also in progress, but not complete.
+A [fork of the `hello-samza` project](https://github.com/bkirwi/incubator-samza-hello-samza/tree/hello-coast) has some examples.

 ## Mandatory Word Count Example